Golden, black and tan, black, white

 - What’s the Price of Golden Shepherd Puppies?

-- Three Little-Known Facts About Golden Shepherd
+- Three Little-Known Facts About the Golden Retriever German Shepherd Mix

 - Temperament & Intelligence of the Golden Shepherd